stride3d/stride/sources/engine/Stride.BepuPhysics/README.md

 5. **Sphere Collider**: Shapes objects as spheres, suitable for entities like balls or spherical objects.
 6. **Triangle Collider**: Uses triangles from a mesh to create a collider, often used for terrain or ground collision.

-⚠️ A Mesh **Container**: Allows for collision shapes based on the exact geometry of a mesh, enabling precise collision detection for irregular shapes but it cannot be compounded (so no Colliders in childs nodes).
+⚠️ A **Mesh Container**: Allows for collision based on the exact geometry of a mesh, enabling precise collision detection for irregular shapes but it cannot be compounded with regular colliders (so no colliders in the same/childs nodes of a **MeshContainer**).

 Each collider type has its advantages and is chosen based on the specific requirements of the objects you're simulating.
 They come with parameters that can be adjusted such as Height.
 Note that you can compound any colliders by adding more component.
 Colliders must be in the same or in the child entities of a **BodyContainer** or a **StaticContainer**.
 If in a child entity, you can move, rotate & scale* it using Transform.